shivamtest1997/hybridFramwork/AutomationFramework/ReadMe.md

                     1. Download jenkins.war file
                     2. open CMD and Run war file run commmand : 'java -jar jenkins.war'
                     3. capture password to unlock jenkins screen from http://localhost:8080

+Framework Explanation

+    My Automation framework is hybrid framework designed to handle UI and API testing effeciently.It integrate multiple design priciples and tools for better maintainability,scalability and resuability

+    1.We have used Java Language and Maven as build automation tool to design our framework 2.Framework follows Page Object Moadel as dsign pattern to seperate out page classes and test classes this framework consist of multiple packages like src/main/java,src/test/java,src/test/resources
+    3.Each Web Page or feature is represented as java page class which consist of
+        WebElements: Defined using selenium locators(@FindBy) annotations and Actions:method encaspulating user interactions to initialize web elements we have used PageFactory class this approach pramotes modularity and simplifies maintainance 4.this framework suppots data driven test where we kept our test cases description,steps and expected result sheet and test data in excel sheet and json files to achieve this we have used combination of apache POI and Fillo and jacson databind dependancy
+    5.This perticular test script developed on the basis of OOPs concept for optimization of project 6.This framework extents support for API automation for this we have used RestAssured library 7.This framework consist of utiliy packages to maintain reusable Utility classes like ExtentReport Manager,ExcelUtils ScreenReader etc
+    8.we have config.properties file which consist of frequently used changing data like browser,environment,Url excelSheet name execution type
+    9.we have exntent report as third party tool to support good report of automation execution for this we have used ExtentReport dependancy
+    10.we also have testng.xml file running multiple test cases belongs to different classes and grouping of tests and cross browser testing
+    11.we have pom.xml file where we manage all depencies and plugins to comiple and run project 12.This framework incorporate with Spring for dependancy injection to create Objctes of Page classes and utility classes automatically for this we have used @Componant and @Autowired anotation this is brief about my framework

+Framework Explanation:2
+Our automation framework is a hybrid system that supports both UI (Selenium) and API (RestAssured) testing.
+It combines several design principles and tools to ensure better maintainability, scalability, and reusability.
+Let’s go through the key components of the framework.

+    1.Language and Build Automation:
+        We use Java as the programming language and Maven as the build automation tool for managing dependencies and project structure.

+    2.Page Object Model (POM):
+        We implement the Page Object Model (POM) design pattern, which keeps the page-specific code separated from the test scripts.
+        This improves the clarity, organization, and maintainability of the tests.
+        The framework consists of multiple packages like: src/main/java
+            src/test/java
+            src/test/resources and few utility packages

+    3.src/page/java consists of Page Classes and WebElements:
+        Each web page or feature is represented by a separate Java class.
+        We use Selenium’s @FindBy annotations to define the WebElements (locators) for the page.
+        The PageFactory class is used to initialize these elements, which helps keep the code modular and easier to maintain.
+    4.src/test/java:
+        This directory contains the test classes and essential test components, such as WebEvents and CommonTest, required for executing the tests.
+    5.Data-Driven Testing:
+        The framework enables data-driven testing by fetching test case descriptions, steps, and expected results from Excel and testd data from JSON files.
+        To handle this, we use dependencies like Apache POI (for Excel), Fillo, and Jackson Databind (for JSON).

+    6.Object-Oriented Programming (OOP) Concepts:
+        The framework is designed using object-oriented programming (OOP) principles, such as inheritance and encapsulation, to enhance code reuse and simplify the overall project structure.
+    7.API Testing with RestAssured:
+        For API testing, we use the RestAssured library to send API requests and validate responses.

+    8.Utility Classes:
+        We have a set of utility classes stored in a separate package to handle common operations such as:
+            ExtentReports (for generating test reports)
+            ExcelUtils (for handling Excel file operations)
+            ScreenReader (for capturing screenshots)

+    9.Configuration File:
+        We store frequently changing data (e.g., browser settings, environment URLs, test data file names) in a config.properties file, making it easy to update and manage.

+    10.ExtentReports for Reporting:
+        We use ExtentReports for generating rich, detailed reports about the automation test execution, including test results, logs, and screenshots.

+    11.TestNG for Test Execution:
+        TestNG is used to manage and execute test cases.
+        The testng.xml file helps in:
+            Running tests from multiple classes
+            Grouping tests (e.g., smoke, regression)
+            Cross-browser testing

+    12.Maven for Dependency Management:
+        The pom.xml file is used for managing all project dependencies and plugins (e.g., for Selenium, TestNG, RestAssured).

+    13.Spring for Dependency Injection:
+        Spring is used for dependency injection, which automatically manages the creation and injection of objects for page and utility classes.
+        We use annotations like @Component and @Autowired to automate object creation.
+    14.Test Eexcution
+        The framework supports automated test execution through Jenkins, enabling continuous integration and seamless test runs.
+        We also use Docker to create consistent test environments, ensuring that tests can be executed reliably across different systems and configurations.